tiagofilipe12/GSoC17/Journal/Week_1.md

  using bowtie2 and bwa (which was important to understand the potential of **fork** orchestrator).
 The assemblage of this pipeline allowed me to understand the mechanics of tasks and orchestrators of bionode-watermill.

+ ### fixing bug with require in examples

+ Example pipelines had a bug that had to be fixed before running them, they were basically pointing to the wrong directory within bionode-watermill directory tree.
+You can check the pull request [here](https://github.com/bionode/bionode-watermill/pull/48/files).